AthiraThulasi/JavaLearningJournal/45_ArrayList/README.md

  Why use ArrayList?

-•	ArrayList is part of the Java Collection Framework.

-•	It is a resizable array (dynamic), meaning it can grow or shrink in size.
+•	ArrayList is a resizable array (dynamic), meaning it can grow or shrink in size.

 •	It stores elements in a contiguous memory structure, allowing fast access.
 ```